 A silky smooth vegan peanut butter pie that's so rich and creamy, you won't believe it's dairy-free.
-Made with a buttery graham cracker crust, this scrumptious pie is light but feels indulgent!
+Made with a buttery graham cracker crust and a light and fluffy peanut butter filling, this delicious pie uses just 7 simple ingredients and is perfect year-round.

-For more easy vegan pie recipes, try healthy peach crisp, vegan fruit tart and rustic vegan blueberry cobbler.
+For more easy vegan pie recipes, try my healthy peach crisp, dairy-free fruit tart and healthy blueberry cobbler.

 Jump to: